 History Of The Peterlee Campus

 East Durham College moved into its new Peterlee Campus back in January 2009.
-However, the college institution dates back to 1950s.
+However, the college institution dates back to the 1950s.

 Easington Technical College